Kanishka015/Kanishka015/README.md

 # ✨ HEY THERE!✨

 ## 👨‍💻 About Me
 Hi, I'm Kanishka! 👋 I'm a tech enthusiast with a deep interest in **Web devlopment** ,**Data Science**, **Machine Learning**, and **AI**.
 I love exploring the intersection of technology and innovation.
-Currently, I'm learning, building, and experimenting with projects related to Machine Learning, Data Science, and Natural Language Processing (NLP). 🚀
+Currently, I'm learning, building, and experimenting with projects related to Data Science, and Natural Language Processing (NLP). 🚀

 - **Learning**: I’m currently diving into **Machine Learning**, **Deep Learning**, **Transformers**, and **AI Ethics**.
 - **Exploring**: **Data Visualization**, **Computer Vision**, **Reinforcement Learning**, and **Data Engineering**.
 - **Collaborating**: Feel free to reach out if you're working on something cool! 🤝

-## 🔥 What I’m Working On
+## 🚀 What I’m Working On
 - **Building**: Personal AI and ML projects to enhance my portfolio.
 - **Contributing**: Actively exploring open-source contributions by collaborating with the community on issues, documentation improvements, and code contributions to libraries
 - **Experimenting**: Running NLP models, experimenting with **transformers**, **ML Models** and their **APIs** for various tasks and projects.